a basis for modern law and contexts

 Well-known keywords of classical philosophy can be taken as one-sided positions in the proposed alternative philosophy, between which we also wish to take a position.
 With these basic philosophical concepts, attempts are made to grasp both situations and knowledge as simply and generally as possible.

-We can understand situations largely as a colloquial expression for being.
+We can understand situations largely as a colloquial expression for ontological being.
 Initially, they primarily affect the practice, which tends to be synthetically oriented.
 Knowledge describes colloquially to a greater extent development.
 Accordingly, these can initially be predominantly assigned to theory and tend to be analytically oriented.

-In all the above-mentioned areas, structure is probably the most commonly used general or general term for relationships.
-The term can be used both for situations and for knowledge and thus in a philosophically extended way of speaking for being and development.
+In all the above-mentioned areas, structure is probably the most commonly used general or general term for interaction or relationships.
+The term can be used both for situations and for knowledge and thus in a philosophically extended way of speaking for ontology and development.
 It can be used for both practical synthesis and theoretical analysis, but has an extra dimension in addition to the definable terms situation and knowledge.
 It seems obvious to understand situation and knowledge as real and three-dimensiional, and to classify said additional dimension of structures as imaginary.
 Situations are represented three-dimensionally by Euclidean (vector) geometry, and knowledge is classically described by functional (algebraic) dependencies.
 Structures - think of natural structures like faces, clouds or rivers -, however, comprise more and can only be approximated or partially understood through situations or knowledge.
 The additional fourth dimension thus characterizes structures and makes them indefinable.
 Structures can only be comprehended recursively in a general form, they are inevitably dynamic in nature and can be understood as modern in this sense.

-Military and business strategists have been interested in structures, and John A. Warden in particular has divided this term into five parts - Leadership, Process, Infrastructure, Elements, and Impact, which, in the language used here, are to be understood as five dimensions (or categories) .
+Military and business strategists have been interested in structures, and John A. Warden in particular has divided this term into five parts - Leadership, Process, Infrastructure, Elements, and Impact, which, in the language used here, are to be understood as five dimensions (or categories).

 However, general four-dimensionality has been made very probable in two completely different ways, both by attribution to the human body parts following from biological evolution and to the cultural domains following from mental evolution.
 Therefore, it is equally probable that the term structure should also be four-dimensional.
 However, the number of shares can easily be reduced to four by adopting a lead process, that is, by not segregating leadership and process.
 This avoids statements about a god or leader.